luost26/ChemProjector/README.md

 pip install -e .
 ```

 The default CUDA version is 11.8.
-If you have a different version, please modify the `env.yml` file accordingly.
+If you have to use a different version, please modify the `env.yml` file accordingly.

 ### Building Block Data